jonpen/courseproject/codebook.md

 This R script performs the following steps:

+#### Data import and preprocessing

-1. It loads the following files from the raw-data:
+This stage loads the following files from the raw-data:

 The following metadata:

-* features.txt: This lists the data field labels for the captured data records
-* activity_labels.txt: This specifies the activity associated with an activity identifier
+..* features.txt: This lists the data field labels for the captured data records ..* activity_labels.txt: This specifies the activity associated with an activity identifier

 From the test data set:

-* test/subjectTest.txt: Specifies which subject corresponds to the captured data record
-* test/y_test.txt: Specifies the subject's activity for the corresponding captured data record
-* test/X_test.txt: The processed accelerometer information from the smart phone
+..* test/subjectTest.txt: Specifies which subject corresponds to the captured data record ..* test/y_test.txt: Specifies the subject's activity for the corresponding captured data record ..* test/X_test.txt: The processed accelerometer information from the smart phone

 The equivalent files are also loaded for the training data set (just replace test for train)

-2.
+2. The three files for each data set (test/train) are bound together using cbind and stored withinn a new data frame variable e.g. bindedTest <- cbind(subjectTest, xTest, yTest).
+3. Two additional data fields are added to each bound data frame.
+These specify the dataset and the record number and are useful in identifying the original data source at later process stages (if required)
+4. The test and train datasets are then merged together using rbind i.e. mergedData <- rbind(bindedTrain, bindedTest)

+#### Next stage

 ### Data Information